NathanPJF/bitmaker-intro-shopify-liquid/outline.md

     - they have technical support who will answer the phone instead of you at 3am to explain how to add back a bunch of product they deleted.

+## Workflow, GitHub, Tools

+### Theme Kit

+* Where to find it
+* How to install it
+* Demo of how to use it, pushing up to a dev theme and then the live theme.
+  - I actually don't do this step for actual clients.
+I give them a dev theme they can switch to.
+Why?
+In case there's a problem, in my control or not, then can have something to roll back to.

+### GitHub, Beanstalk

+### Gulp, Grunt

+* Show how we work on Shopify Themes
+* Show task runners like Gulp and Grunt
+* Give a simple demo of what Grunt is

 ## Where to go next?

 - Partners program